bgoonz/docs-collection/github/packages/working-with-a-github-packages-registry/migrating-to-the-container-registry-from-the-docker-registry.md

 ---
 title: Migrating to the Container registry from the Docker registry
-intro: 'Docker images previously stored in the Docker registry are being automatically migrated to the {% data variables.product.prodname_container_registry %}.'
+intro: "Docker images previously stored in the Docker registry are being automatically migrated to the {% data variables.product.prodname_container_registry %}."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images
   - /packages/guides/container-guides-for-github-packages/migrating-to-github-container-registry-for-docker-images
   - /packages/guides/migrating-to-github-container-registry-for-docker-images
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Migrate to Container registry
 ---